Acktarius/conceal-assistant/README.md

 during a period up to 3h, if needed. (the refresh button appears on 'mouse-over' effect in the banner)

 ### To do list:
-- [ ] Automatic refresh of Main Page ... but is it really needed ?
+- [x] Automatic refresh of Main Page at first launch
 - [x] when miner deactivated, option to change miner pool and wallet.
 - [x] adding compatibility with Xmr-Stak and Cryptodredge.
 - [x] miner setting library, auto clean-up, and remove when user deleted.